Arkansas State Minimum Wage

 Arkansas Minimum Wage Exemptions

 In addition to the regular minimum wage rate, there are a few Arkansas state minimum wage exemptions that typically depend on your age or employment situation.
-Below are the various minimum wage exemptions with some situational examples.

 Arkansas Student Minimum Wage

-The minimum wage for student employees in Arkansas is 85% of the Arkansas state minimum wage, making their hourly pay $9.35 per hour in 2023.
+The minimum wage for student employees in Arkansas is 85% of the Arkansas state minimum wage, making their hourly pay $9.35 per hour in 2024.

 This hourly rate is for any hours worked up to 20 hours per week.
 As a student employee, once you surpass 20 hours per week, you will be eligible to be paid the Arkansas minimum wage rate of $11.00 per hour.